 How might we explain the missing data around femicides in relation to the four domains of power that constitute Collins' matrix of domination?
 The most grave and urgent manifestation is in the interpersonal domain, where women are victims of extreme violence and murder at the hands of men.
 And although the structural domain – law and policy – has recognized femicide, there are no specific policies implemented in order to ensure adequate information collection, either by federal agencies or local authorities.
 Thus, the disciplinary domain, where law and policy are enacted, is characterized by deferral of responsibility, failure to investigate, and victim blaming, precisely because there are no consequences in the structural domain.

-And none of this would be possible without the hegemonic domain - the realm of media and culture – that presents men as dominant and women and women as subservient; men as public, women as private; with any challenge to this gendered order of operations perceived as a grave transgression, deserving of punishment.
+And none of this would be possible without the hegemonic domain - the realm of media and culture – that presents men as dominant and women as subservient; men as public, women as private; with any challenge to this gendered order of operations perceived as a grave transgression, deserving of punishment.
 Indeed, government agencies have used their position to publicly blame victims.
 Following the femicide of 22-year-old Mexican student Lesvy Osorio in 2017, , as Maria Rodriguez-Dominguez reports, the Public Prosecutor's Office of Mexico City shared on social media that the victim was an alcoholic and drug user who had been living out of wedlock with her boyfriend.
 Here was the office that was supposed to be investigating the murder, and instead of doing their job they turned to social media to imply that Osorio was a degenerate.
 This led to public backlash and the hashtag "#SiMeMatan (If they kill me)" and tweets such as "#SiMeMatan it’s because I liked to go out at night and drink a lot of beer."

 This is the data collection environment for femicide information and it is characterized by extremely asymmetrical power relations, where those with power and privilege are the only ones who can actually collect the data but they have overwhelming incentives to ignore the problem, precisely because addressing it poses a threat to their dominance.
-Here it is important to note that femicides data is not an isolated case.
+Here it is important to note that data on femicides is not an isolated case.
 It is an expected outcome and regular feature of an unequal society, in which a gendered, racialized order is maintained through willful disregard, deferral of responsibility and organized neglect for data and statistics about those bodies who do not hold power.
 For example, doctoral student Annita Lucchesi has created "The Missing and Murdered Indigenous Women Database" which tracks indigenous women who are killed or disappear under suspicious circumstances in the US and Canada.
 She thinks approximately 300 indigenous women per year are killed but the exact number is unknown because nobody (other than Lucchesi) is actually counting.
 Other examples in the US context include police killings of unarmed Black and brown people,

 What is to be done?
 It's important to remember that asymmetrical power relations don't mean absolute power.
 And it's also important to remember that States and entities with power are not monolithic.
 There are plenty of public servants – women and men and others – in Mexico advocating internally for better data collection around femicides, like Ximena Puente de la Mora from INAI who initiated the femicides data request.